bwRavencl/ControllerBuddy-Install-Script/README.md

 ## Updating

-Launch `Update ControllerBuddy` from the Start menu to receive the latest updates for ControllerBuddy and the ControllerBuddy-Profiles.
+Run `Update ControllerBuddy` from the Start menu to get the latest updates for ControllerBuddy and the ControllerBuddy-Profiles.

-**Important:** Always check that your gamepad is connected before starting the script!
+**Important:** Always make sure that your gamepad is connected before running the script!

 ## Uninstalling

-If you would like to remove ControllerBuddy from your system run `Uninstall ControllerBuddy` from the Start menu.
+If you wish to remove ControllerBuddy from your system, run `Uninstall ControllerBuddy` from the Start menu.

 ## License Information